 Because dealers and suppliers are only holding pricing for a few days, cost estimators need accurate, up-to-date cost information before the bidding phase.
 Acuity is responding to this need by updating the pricing in our SaaS-based cost estimation tool, CostCenter, on a more frequent basis.

-But estimators can’t just focus on numbers and process.
-Given the dynamics of recent times, they must become a student of world, look to the economy for cues, and have a finger on the pulse of what’s changing.
+But estimators can’t just focus on numbers and processes.
+Given the dynamics of recent times, they must become a student of the world, look to the economy for cues, and have a finger on the pulse of what’s changing.

 If necessity is the mother of invention, nowhere is this truer than in the construction industry.
 Although traditionally slow to adopt new technology (the construction industry spends 80% less of its revenue on information technology than other industries), the pandemic propelled firms in this sector to make more use of the technology in their toolkits.